 Cooking Kung Pao chicken is easy!
 This recipe shows you how it’s prepared the authentic way.
 Tips on sauce ratio, stir-fry techniques, substitute ideas & a tutorial video are included.

-What is Kung Pao Chicken
+What is Kung Pao chicken

-One of the most famous Chinese dishes, Kung Pao chicken is getting increasingly popular in restaurants (and take-away/take-out) outside China.
-I’ve seen and tasted some produced with all kinds of adaptations.
 I’d like to share my recipe which is based on the traditional Sichuan formula.
 It’s inspired by conversations with professional chefs, cooking classes on my Culinary Tours of China, as well as by cookbooks on Sichuan cuisine.

-Kung Pao Chicken (also transcribed as Gong Bao or Kung Po)/宫保鸡丁 originates from Sichuan province, China.
+Kung Pao Chicken (also transcribed as Gong Bao or Kung Po) originates from Sichuan province, China.
 It’s believed to be named after Ding Baozhen/丁宝桢, a governor of Sichuan in late Qing Dynasty whose private chef invented this dish.
 Consisting of cubes of chicken, chunks of scallions & peanuts, it’s seasoned with dried chilli, Sichuan pepper and a tasty sauce.

 It takes 4 simple steps to cook Kung Pao chicken.
 Here is a summary of what to expect in each step:

-- Marinate the chicken.
+1. Marinate the chicken.
 Cut the chicken into bite-size cubes then mix with cornstarch, water and sesame oil.

-- Toast the peanuts (or cashew nuts) in a pan until lightly brown.
+2. Toast the peanuts (or cashew nuts) in a pan until lightly brown.

-- Mix the sauce with the following ingredients: light soy sauce, dark soy sauce, black rice vinegar, Shaoxing rice wine, sugar, cornstarch & water.
+3. Mix the sauce with the following ingredients: light soy sauce, dark soy sauce, black rice vinegar, Shaoxing rice wine, sugar, cornstarch & water.

-- Stir fry the dish by adding the ingredients to the wok in the following sequence: ① Oil, dried chilli & Sichuan pepper; ② Marinated chicken; ③ Scallions, garlic & ginger; ④ The sauce; ⑤ Toasted nuts.
+4. Stir fry the dish by adding the ingredients to the wok in the following sequence: ① Oil, dried chilli & Sichuan pepper; ② Marinated chicken; ③ Scallions, garlic & ginger; ④ The sauce; ⑤ Toasted nuts.

-How to Prepare the Chicken
+How to prepare the chicken

 If you’re new to making meat-based stir-fry dishes, chicken is a great ingredient to start with.
 It retains its tender and moist texture pretty well during stir-frying if prepared with a simple marinade beforehand.
 Also, you don’t need to cut it into thin strips or slices.
 Cubes of chicken can be easily cooked through in a quick stir-fry.

-Personally, I prefer chicken thighs for Kung Pao chicken, or other stir-fry dishes alike (eg. Black Pepper Chicken).
+Personally, I prefer chicken thighs for Kung Pao chicken, or other stir-fry dishes alike (eg. Black Pepper Chicken, Hunan Chicken).
 It’s a flavoursome cut that contains a moderate amount of fat.
 Buy boneless, skinless thighs if possible.
 Trim off any excess fat if you wish.

 That said, please feel free to use chicken breast.
 Marinate & stir-fry the same way.
 Be attentive not to overcook as chicken breast tends to have a drier texture than chicken thigh.
 So the timing is more crucial.